josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 !['We got here!'](/images/post_images/sveltekit-dummy-json.png)

 I just want to call out how _cool_ it is that we've got an actual API route on our site now!
-It doesn't return anything useful just yet, but knowing it's _that easy_ to set up an API that can be used both internally and externally is exciting!
+It doesn't return anything useful just yet, but knowing it's _that easy_ to set up an API that can be used both internally and externally is pretty awesome.

 <SideNote>
-While we won't do it here, you can pass an argument to your <code>get</code> function, which will give you all the headers of the request, along with query parameters, and lots of other info about the request.
+While we won't do it here, you can pass an argument to your <code>get</code> function, which will give you all the headers, query parameters, and lots of other info about the request.
 </SideNote>